logo

 Abstract

 Gene expression states persist for varying lengths of time at the single-cell level, a phenomenon known as gene expression memory.
-This study develops a lineage tracing-based technique (scMemorySeq) to quantify memory and identify cells that switch states.
-Applied to melanoma cells, it quantifies long-lived gene expression fluctuations predictive of therapy resistance and identifies PI3K and TGF-β pathways as state switching modulators.
-A pretreatment model using PI3K inhibition before targeted therapy reduces resistance.
-The study presents a method for finding modulators of gene expression memory and their associated cell fates.
+When cells switch states, losing memory of their prior state, this transition can occur in the absence of genetic changes.
+However, we lack robust methods to find regulators of memory or track state switching.
+Here, we develop a lineage tracing-based technique to quantify memory and identify cells that switch states.
+Applied to melanoma cells without therapy, we quantify long-lived fluctuations in gene expression that are predictive of later resistance to targeted therapy.
+We also identify the PI3K and TGF-β pathways as state switching modulators.
+We propose a pretreatment model, first applying a PI3K inhibitor to modulate gene expression states, then applying targeted therapy, which leads to less resistance than targeted therapy alone.
+Together, we present a method for finding modulators of gene expression memory and their associated cell fates.

 Publisher